GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ### 2  Dashboard & Review System
 - [ ] Remove GitHub PR workflow for runs
   - Active games count could be enhanced by reading _data/form-index.json
+  - Need to pick Frontend framework first
+- [ ] Site Health - API Performance:
+  - Click Slow Quety Details to see what happened
+  - Hisotrical Slow Queries to have a chart that shows data based on if 12h, 24h, 3d, etc was selected.
+    - Toggle to show/hide warnings.
+Critical is always shown.
+    - 5 rows per table
+    - tab pages to see others
+    - option to export table to csv
+- [ ] Dashboard
+  - Make title under Dashboard say the relevant role, instead of just Super Admin.
+  - Is User Management tab needed? (since we have supabase)

 ### 3. Modded Game Support
 - [ ] Build game submission UI in admin dashboard (replaces Google Form for new games)